-Seafront House on the Omiš Riviera: This small village is situated on arguably one of the most beautiful coastal area of Dalmatia and Croatia.
+Seafront House for sale on the Omiš Riviera: This small village is situated on arguably one of the most beautiful coastal area of Dalmatia and Croatia.
 Below the steep, partly even rocky hillsides small, intimate beaches are hidden here, along the coast – these are not even visible from the main road.
 The property is situated first row from the sea with magnificent view.
 Consists of 4 apartments.
 The house is spread over 2floors, total living area has 185 sqm.
 Parking lot for 3 cars.

 Omiš is a small town and port at the mouth of the Cetina River in the littoral of Poljica, 26 km southeast of Split.
 In the 13th and 14th century Omiš was home of pirates (Omiški gusari), who used there fast boats Sagittae (The Arrow) to attach trade ships at the mouth of the River.
 Once they have succeeded in their attacks they would fast retried up the Cetina river, where the trade ships and their escorts could not follow them.In this period the Omiš Pirate was the most feared along the Adriatic coast and trade republics, like Venice or Dubrovnik, made non attacking agreements with them, for which Omiš Pirates paid high taxes.
 The Republic of Venice and the Pope tried to put an end to the Omiš pirates by sending the crusaders, defeated by the Pirates the very first time, but in a second attempt they managed to put an end to the Pirate of Omiš.